 Contrary to the application of UV light, the risks associated with overdosing red light therapy are much lower.
-Using too much red light usually means that the effects of the red light therapy are greatly diminished.
-Diminished effects mean that you simply won't gain any benefit from the session—UV light on the contrary, can actually damage you when you apply too much of it.
+Using too much red light usually means that the effects of red light therapy are greatly diminished.
+Diminished effects mean that you simply won't gain any benefit from the session—UV light, on the contrary, can actually damage you when you apply too much of it.

 For example, if you are using red light therapy for treating scar tissue, this goal merits the application of a lower dose than when you are using red light therapy for joint pain.
 The reason for this difference is that joints are located deeper into the body compared to the skin.
 Not all red light applied to the skin will reach the joints, as some of the red light photons are taken up by other tissues in the process.

 Please consider whether the company that you buy a red light device from offers any dosing guidelines.
-If such guidelines are not included with the product, then it’s probably best to invest shop around some more.
+If such guidelines are not included with the product, then it’s probably best to shop around some more.

 Also, if you are looking at buying your own red light therapy device, be sure to download my free review paper as this will help you determine what device is best for your goal.
 You can access this HERE.

-The light intensity of many LED devices does achieve very high levels, because these devices are made to be used very close to the human body.
-You do not want your melatonin levels suppressed, because optimal melatonin levels are necessary for deep sleep.
+The light intensity of many LED devices does achieve very high levels because these devices are made to be used very close to the human body.
+You do not want your melatonin levels suppressed because optimal melatonin levels are necessary for deep sleep.

-I have sorted through the literature, and created a simple to use table explaining what wavelength of light is best for a range of health conditions.
-With this information you can make a better decision about what red light device is best for you.
+I have sorted through the literature and created a simple-to-use table explaining what wavelength of light is best for a range of health conditions.
+With this information, you can make a better decision about what red light device is best for you.

 CLICK HERE to download this guide.

-Join Over 3,000+ Subscribers!
+Join Over 30,000+ Subscribers!